-Can Sitting All Day Lead to a Workers’ Compensation Claim?
+Can Sitting All Day Lead to a Workers’ Compensation Claim in Jersey City, NJ?

 Day after day, you spend hours sitting behind a desk looking at your computer.
 While you love your job, spending all that time sitting at your desk can take a toll.
 When the workday comes to an end, you are finally relieved that you can stand up and stretch.
 But as you do, you begin groaning because of the discomfort associated with intense back pain.